 - Test the paper copter shape templates ahead of time.
 If the original template blades are not attached properly to the shape, they will flap and affect the outcome of the tests.
-Secure with more tape as needed. - Paper Copter Size Test - Print the paper copter size test template out on copy paper: - Cut each template out and follow the directions in the Basic prep instructions for the paper copter body (NOT the blade shapes). - Paper Copter Mass Test - Print the paper copter mass test template out on copy paper: - Cut each template out and follow the directions in the Basic prep instructions for the paper copter body (NOT the blade shapes).
-However, instead of putting I paper clip on each, place no paper clips on the light body, and 3 paper clips on the heavy body. - Optional- print one "Paper Copter Test: Size" for each group on copy paper.
-Groups can choose which template size they want to use for their base copter.
+Secure with more tape as needed. - Print the "Blade Shapes Template" on cardstock and cut each shape out.
+Note: It is not necessary to print on cardstock, but will reduce the damage caused by repeated tracing.
+Label each size of each shape I-5, I on smallest and 5 on largest.
+When students plan, they will write the size they choose. - Print one "Paper Copter Test: Size" template per group.
+Groups can choose the template they want for their base copter.